Saturday, January 12, 2019

 "Jesus, I love you like a brother."

-As an act of love and loyalty to my Lord and Savior, am I doing what He taught me?
+Am I doing what He taught me as an act of love and loyalty to my Lord and Savior?

 No comments: